enort/TrailFinder/README.md

 ## Description

 TrailFinder is an application that will allow users to view trails near them as well as custom user created hike events.
-These events will be created with an associated user profile and contain information such as the distance the hike event will be, when it is scheduled, and where it starts geographically.
+These events will be created with an associated user's contact info and contain information such as the distance the hike event will be, when it is scheduled, and where it starts geographically.

 ## Additional Needs

-The application will require the installation of JUnit4 library after cloning.
+The application requires no additional libraries or steps to compile the project

 ## Authors
 Konrad Schaller (Backend and service layer),